-In the event of an injury, the law requires you to inform police within 24 hours of the incident.
+The law requires you to inform police within 24 hours of the incident.
 In most cases, it is best to call them right away.

 What Authorities Should You Call?

 You should dial 9-11 to speak to local police dispatchers.
 If the accident is serious, police will coordinate with paramedics and ensure that an ambulance is also sent to the scene.